 Throughout my life I encountered many different kinds of hardships.
 These experiences invited and inspired me to become more and more conscious and creative in finding answers and practise wholeness.
 My writings are my way of sharing those with others… Words to me are a strong and powerful means in which I create and formulate my own World… Sharon’s World of Words.

 SHARON BOUTERSE has a background in Counseling, Consulting, Telecom, Digital Media Design and the Wellness Industry.
-She is mother of two daughters and the founder of ‘Soul of Ayahuasca’, in which she incorporates 17 years of coaching experience.
+She is mother of two daughters and she incorporates 17 years of coaching experience.

 A Visual Poem by Sharon Bouterse.